 What does a shift look like?

-• 3-7 Professional mentors from various health fields.
+• 1-4 professional mentors from various health fields

-• 5-20 Student volunteers from the U of S, U of R and Sask Polytech in medicine, nursing, physical therapy, social work, kinesiology, nutrition, clinical psychology, pharmacy, public health, arts & science, educational psychology and dentistry.
+• ~20 student volunteers from the U of S, U of R, First Nations University and Sask Polytech in medicine, nursing, physical therapy, social work, kinesiology, nutrition, clinical psychology, pharmacy, public health, arts & science, educational psychology, dentistry, and more

 Partners and Sponsors